-The Tahoe to Whitney Forums are for backpacker feedback, trail condition updates, trip reports, and your insights about every location covered by this Tahoe to Whitney High Sierra trail guide.
+These Tahoe to Whitney Trails Forums are for backpacker feedback, trail condition updates, trip reports, and your insights about every location from Lake Tahoe to Mount Whitney along the High Sierra Crestline covered by the trail guide.

 You should know that this site and its sister site, TahoetoWhitney.com, are not in their finished forms, not by any means.
 What you see here now is not the finished product, not by a long shot.

 The final layout of the .com site is simple: A geographic/linear series of pictures, mileages, and elevations organized into 7 trail sections by their natural resupply points.